gcastill0/go-integration-playground/tasks/task4-maverics/README.md

-Here’s a draft `README.md` for **Task 4 – Maverics Service Extension**, modeled after the style and structure you used in Task 2 and Task 3.
-It includes a sequence diagram, a simple UML component diagram, and an explanation of the shim/dev harness.

----

 # Task 4 — Maverics Service Extension

 This task extends the Maverics Orchestrator with a custom service extension.
 The extension fetches a user record from the JSONPlaceholder API, extracts the user’s email (for user ID 2), and injects that email address as a custom HTTP header (`CUSTOM-EMAIL`) into outbound requests.